mailekah/churchweb/README.md

 * Move Worship planner into CodeIgniter app
 * Figure out database schema
 * Find/make some themes (figure out how to do theming, if it's just css, or view replacement)
+* Look into using BootStrap (at least LessCSS or SaSS)
+* check out Joomla and Drupal closely... maybe Wordpress some more...

 Notes:
 ----